niaz2016/yaqeenpay/Frontend/PRODUCT_IMAGES_FIX_MOBILE.md

-# Product Images Fix for Mobile - YaqeenPay Frontend
+# Product Images Fix for Mobile - TechTorio Frontend

 ## Issue Description
 Product images were not loading on mobile devices (both mobile browser and APK application), while they worked fine on desktop browsers.